Why Amazon Sellers Outgrow A2X

 If you try to record that manually in QuickBooks, you end up with one entry per deposit — which tells you almost nothing about where your money came from or went.

 Accounting automation tools solve this.
 They connect to your marketplace, pull in all the transaction data, and push properly categorized accounting entries into your books automatically.
-This is especially useful for Amazon Seller Central QuickBooks Online integration which many sellers start with.
+For a step-by-step technical walkthrough on how this works, see our guide on Amazon Seller Central QuickBooks integration.

-Where they differ is in how they do it — and those differences have big consequences for businesses that are growing, raising capital, preparing for an exit, or simply trying to understand their numbers accurately.
+Where the two platforms differ is in how they approach this entire puzzle — and those differences have real consequences for businesses that are growing, raising capital, preparing for an exit, or simply trying to understand their numbers accurately.

-Entriwise provides deep integrations for Amazon Seller Central accounting integration, Shopify accounting automation, and Walmart Seller Center integration, focusing on professional-grade accounting standards.
+Entriwise provides deep integrations for Amazon Seller Central accounting integration, Shopify accounting automation, and Walmart Seller Center integration, focusing on professional-grade accounting standards that solve reconciliation, accruals, and inventory in a unified architecture.

 Advantage 1: True Inventory Sync and COGS Automation